 Your toddler is losing it in the supermarket.
 Full volume.
 People are staring.
 You reach for the phone because you know it'll work.
 It always does.

 Nobody is judging you for that.
-But it's worth knowing what's happening underneath, because there's a cost that isn't obvious in the moment.
+And it's worth knowing what's happening underneath, because there's a pattern worth understanding.

 What the research says